RenewTrack Methodology

 - High Confidence -- Government registries, official filings, audited annual reports.
 Included in all calculations without caveats.

-- Medium Confidence -- Commercial databases (PitchBook), press releases, industry reports.
+- Medium Confidence -- Commercial databases (PitchBook, DealScan), press releases, industry reports.
 Included in calculations with sample size disclosure.

 - Lower Confidence -- Industry estimates, analyst projections.
 Flagged with amber indicators and excluded from gearing benchmarks when estimated.